ADVERTISEMENT

 5. Publish Images

-Each year, FamilySearch publishes tens of millions of images that its crews have taken.
+As of 2020, FamilySearch annually publishes tens of millions of images that its crews have taken.
 Some are never slated for publication on FamilySearch due to archives’ wishes; in these cases, FamilySearch usually at least creates and hosts an index.
 Other images require additional time to prepare for publication.

 According to de Jong, camera operators send weekly collections of images to Salt Lake City or an office in Germany on an external drive.
 Once at one of these FamilySearch facilities, the images pass through a quality check that assesses their legibility and blurriness.
 If they pass, the images are uploaded to the FamilySearch computer systems.
 If they fail, FamilySearch sends the images back to the camera operators for a do-over.